Extension History Essay Prize

 • 2nd Place: $150

-NEW!
 Special Category - Ancient Past Prize

 The Chau Chak Wing Museum, University of Sydney, offers prizes for essays which encompass the ancient past and/or archaeology.